 RDP mode is not supported for a local system user account.
-While a performance test with a system account will run for a load generator set to RDP mode, it will not open an interactive RDP session.
+While a performance test with a system account runs for a load generator set to RDP mode, it does not open an interactive RDP session.

 If the LoadRunner Agent is running as a process, you must kill the process (magentproc.exe).

 Local accounts on domain machines cannot be used to run the LoadRunner Agent.

 - When you log off an RDP user session running a LoadRunner Agent, it terminates FreeRDP.

 If the Windows OS on the load generator allows only one active session: When another user is connected, FreeRDP forces disconnect for that session (not log off), and logs in with the user setup in the LoadRunner Agent runtime settings.